AKAnerdcaps/nypd-arrest-data/README.md

 - **Data Cleaning**: Cleans the raw arrest data by removing irrelevant columns, dropping rows with missing values, and replacing invalid law category codes.
 - **Data Transformation**: Converts all column names to uppercase for Snowflake compatibility.
 - **Data Loading**: Loads the cleaned and transformed data into a Snowflake table using the Snowflake Python Connector.
+- **Data Visualization**: A Metabase dashboard has been built to visualize and analyze the arrest data stored in Snowflake.

 ## Prerequisites
 - Python 3.x